mmore500/cse-491/blog/_posts/2020-02-28-ranges-transpose.md

 From what I've gathered [online](https://stackoverflow.com/q/32900557), a view uses a 'sentinel' in place of an end iterator.
 A sentinel is like an end iterator but is allowed to have a type that is not an iterator type.
 By overriding the equality operator between a sentinel and iterator, it is possible to check whether an iterator is at the end of a range without knowing the position of the last element in the range.
-Presumably, view adaptors like `take_while(lambda)` allow you to specify this comparison function directly.
+Presumably, view adaptors like `take_while` allow you to specify this comparison function directly.

 One last note.
 If you write code using range-v3 you may find that the compiler's error messages are difficult to understand.
 One reason for this is because ranges-v3 emulates concepts through a mixture of macros and template metaprogramming.
-So when things fail, the error messages have to do with things deep in the library's implementation.
+So when things fail, the error messages have to do with things deep in the emulation's implementation.
 Hopefully std::ranges will be able to make use of non-emulated concepts to fail in a more graceful way.

 In sum, I think ranges are a very nice addition to the standard library.
 I hope these examples helped you get a feel for what can be done with ranges and how you might use ranges to improve your own code.